 If you’ve visited Midtown Manhattan, you must have seen the food carts featuring Halal-style chicken and rice.
 Moist, savory chicken pieces are cooked right on the cart griddle, deftly chopped with the side edge of the long, wide metal spatula.
 The edges of the chicken near that crunchy-crispy-fried stage and then tossed with a white, tangy sauce.
 This is served over golden-colored and cumin-spiced rice with a side of salad and wedge of flatbread.

-The lines at lunch can be excrutiatingly long, as the delicious smell of the chicken being grilled can travel far and wide.
+The lines at lunch can be excruciatingly long, as the delicious smell of the chicken being grilled can travel far and wide.

-A recipe for Halal Chicken and Rice with White Sauce comes from Serious Eats’ brand new book, Serious Eats A Comprehensive Guide to Making & Eating Delicious Food Wherever You Are. (whew…that was a long title)
+This recipe for Halal Chicken and Rice with White Sauce comes from Serious Eats’ brand new book, Serious Eats: A Comprehensive Guide to Making & Eating Delicious Food Wherever You Are. (whew… that was a long title)

 Halal Cart Style Turkey and Rice with White Sauce Recipe